Australia’s GreenPower program has announced several significant changes.

 2. Changes for Australian Capital Territory (ACT) sites

 In recognition of already high levels of renewable electricity in the ACT, accredited GreenPower retailers will no longer be able to offer monthly or quarterly consumption-based GreenPower product for sites in the ACT from 1 July 2026.
 No exemption period will apply.
+Customers will still be able to buy a specific volume of GreenPower.

 Contact us to discover if RECO could be right for your business.